ProfilingServerless/invitro/docs/motivation_1.md

 - Put invocation seqences of each experiment at `~/traces`
 - Create results folders of each epxeriment at `~/results`
 - Run `cd ~/loader && ./run_motivation_1.sh`
+- Edit `/etc/systemd/journald.conf`.
+Uncomment and edit the line `RateLimitBurst=1000000` to avoid data loss in logs.
 ## Plotting
 Run `python3 ~/loader/plotter/motivation_1/plot.py`